Kath Soucie

+Kath Soucie (/ˈsu.siː/, SOO-see) is an American voice actress.

 Life and career

 Soucie was born in Cleveland, Ohio.

 She first studied acting under drama teacher Manu Tupou.
-After attending the American Academy of Dramatic Arts, she began a successful career on the New York stage.
+After graduating from Valley Forge High School, she attended the American Academy of Dramatic Arts graduating in 1976 and began a successful career on the New York stage.

 In the late 1970s, Soucie appeared in several television films, including The Incredible Journey of Doctor Meg Laurel.
 However, she soon experienced disappointment with the physical restrictions of on-camera acting.
 In 1986 came her first voice-over job, for three different girls on Rambo: The Force of Freedom.
 Having started her voice acting career, the following year, Soucie played Janine Melnitz on The Real Ghostbusters, taking over the role from Laura Summer.